Optimal qubit circuits for quantum-enhanced telescopes: Modified quantum memory protocol

-\textit{Modified quantum memory protocol}.---Even though our CNOT-based protocol is an optimal phase measurement scheme, it requires a copy of the ancilla state for each possible time-bin (more precisely, for each possible spectral-temporal mode within the duration of the measurement and over the bandwidth of the collected starlight); this requires a large amount of resources and is experimentally infeasible.
-Khabiboulline et al. \cite{Khabiboulline} proposed an optimal phase measurement scheme that encodes the arrival time of the star photon in a quantum memory, for which the amount of required resources scales logarithmically with the number of time-bins.
-We propose a modification to their scheme that both simplifies it and reduces the required resources by half, which is critical for the practical implementation of these ideas.
+Even though our NOT-based protocol is an optimal phase measurement scheme, it requires a copy of the ancilla state for each possible time bin (more precisely, for each possible temporal mode within the duration of the measurement and over the bandwidth of the collected starlight); this requires a large amount of resources and is experimentally infeasible.
+Khabiboulline \textit{et al.} \cite{Khabiboulline} proposed an optimal phase measurement scheme that encodes the arrival time of the star photon in a quantum memory, for which the amount of required resources scales logarithmically with the number of time bins.
+We propose a modification to their scheme that both simplifies it and reduces the required resources by half, which is potentially critical for the practical implementation of these ideas.

 Consider the modes provided by the star as single-rail qubits, where the logical $0$ and $1$ denote the absence or presence of a single photon in a mode.
 Suppose we can measure them in an arbitrary basis.
 If we know the star provided a photon, then the optimal phase measurement is achieved when we directly measure both stellar modes.
-One measurement is done in the X basis spanned by $\ket{\pm} = \frac{1}{\sqrt{2}}(\ket{0}\pm\ket{1})$, and the other mode is measured in the rotated basis spanned by $\ket{\pm_\delta} = \frac{1}{\sqrt{2}}(\ket{0}\pm e^{i\delta}\ket{1})$.
-Given the setup in Fig.~\ref{fig:generalized_setup}, performing the X basis measurement on mode $1$ and rotated basis measurement on mode $3$ results in the probabilities conditioned on the stellar photon arrival
+One measurement is done in the \textit{X} basis, spanned by $\ket{\pm} = \frac{1}{\sqrt{2}}(\ket{0}\pm\ket{1})$, and the other mode is measured in the rotated basis spanned by $\ket{\pm_\delta} = \frac{1}{\sqrt{2}}(\ket{0}\pm e^{i\delta}\ket{1})$.
+Given the setup in Fig.~\ref{fig:generalized_setup}, performing the \textit{X} basis measurement on mode $1$ and rotated basis measurement on mode $3$ results in the probabilities conditioned on the stellar photon arrival,

-Such measurements can be done on single-rail qubits in a non-deterministic and heralded way \cite{lund2002nondeterministic}, but the protocol will suffer from a lower Fisher information.
-Another solution could be transducing the single-rail optical qubit to another type of qubit for which the measurement would be easier.